StevenBlack/intl/readme.md

 Calls a driver before standard GENMENUX processing begins.
 At _MNXDRV1, the menu MNX table is in the current workarea with the pointer positioned at the first record.
 The driver is *not* called for every record in the menu table.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MNXDRV2 <expC> (GENMENUX Directive)`